Central State University: Student organizations

 There are approximately 30 student organizations operating on campus.
 These student organizations are classified under six categories: Academic, Business, Special Interest, Religions, Honorary and Greek letter organizations.
 The Office of the University Center and Student Development in conjunction with the SGA's Inter organization Committee monitors the recognized student organizations activities.

 Student Government Association

 The Student Government Association (SGA) serves as a liaison between the students and the administration, sharing decision making responsibility with the faculty and staff on matters that affect campus life.
 The SGA also oversees many student activities, represents the student body, and serves as an advisory body.

 Greek Letter organizations

 All nine of the National Pan-Hellenic Council organizations currently have chapters at Central State University.
 These organizations are governed by the Central State University's chapter of the National Pan-Hellenic Council and overseen by the Director of the University Center and Student Development.

 Invincible Marching Marauders

-The Central State University bands are under the direction of Professor Blake K. Gaines.
+The Central State University bands are under the direction of Dr Al Level.
 The Invincible Marching Marauders appeared in Dave Chappelle's Block Party.